WWE News: Seth Rollins Defends The Ending Of ‘Hell In A Cell’

-Seth Rollins has caught flack from some wrestling fans in the past year, and his latest tweet defending the ending of WWE‘s Hell in a Cell has already upset many of his followers.
+Seth Rollins has caught flack from some wrestling fans in the past year, and his latest tweet defending the ending of WWE‘s Hell in a Cell pay-per-view has already upset many of his followers.
 The highly anticipated match between Seth Rollins and Bray Wyatt came to a disappointing ending that left fans upset with the outcome of the event.

 The crowd was certainly engaged throughout the bout as both superstars put on a show.
 After the referee stopped the match due to Rollins’ use of a sledgehammer, fans became very hostile as they were left confused by the booking decision.
-Since then, WWE has earned plenty of criticism for not booking a clear winner in the title contest.
+Since then, WWE has earned plenty of criticism for not booking a clear winner in the main event.

-While Wyatt has tweeted subtle shots at the finish of Hell in a Cell, it appears that Rollins has a different perspective.
+While Wyatt has tweeted subtle shots at the finish of the Hell in a Cell match, it appears that Rollins has a different perspective.
 Per Wrestling Inc, Rollins clarified on Twitter that the match had ended due to referee stoppage since Wyatt couldn’t move his body anymore.
-Rollins was responding to a comment regarding the rematch taking place at Crown Jewel, in which someone suggested that it may end in disqualification once again.
+He was responding to a comment regarding the rematch taking place at Crown Jewel, in which someone suggested that it may end in disqualification once again.

-WWE has attempted to move on from the controversial conclusion of Hell in a Cell, but fans remain skeptical about what transpired, as evident by the tweets directed towards Rollins.
+WWE has attempted to move on from the controversial conclusion of Hell in a Cell‘s titular main event, but fans remain skeptical about what transpired, as evident by the tweets directed towards Rollins.

 Correction: it ended in a ref stoppage.
 When a body isn’t moving, the official has to make the right call. https://t.co/EBFI9pNpJE